danth/stylix/docs/src/testbeds.md

 nix run .#testbed-gnome-dark
 ```

-This may take a few minutes to download and build the virtual machine.

-Once it starts, it should open a window similar to the screenshot below.
-The
+Once the virtual machine starts, a window should open, similar to the screenshot
-contents of the the virtual machine will vary depending on the target you
+below.
+The contents of the virtual machine will vary depending on the target you
 selected earlier.

 ![GDM login screen with a dark background color and showing a guest user](testbed-gnome-dark.png)